chrispalmeri/pretty-sketch/README.md

 Then `rollup -c`

-Output will be in the `bin` folder
+Output will be in the `dist` folder